Refunds and Withdrawals

 The University reserves the right to terminate the enrollment of any student whose conduct, class attendance, academic record or financial obligation should prove unsatisfactory.

-Once you have registered for classes, you are responsible for all charges associated with that semester.
-If you decide not to attend any or all of your courses, you must officially withdraw through WESS at wfs.montclair.edu or submit a written notice to the Registrar’s office located in College Hall, Room 204.
+Once you have registered for classes, you are responsible for all charges associated with the semester.
+If you decide not to attend any or all of your courses, you must officially withdraw through NEST or submit a written notice to the Registrar’s Office located in College Hall, Room 204.
 Students that do not withdraw or take a leave of absence according to policy forfeits all rights to a refund or to a reduction in his/her account.
 It is the student’s obligation to drop/withdraw from their classes.
-Students that withdraw and have received financial aid must contact that office (973-655-4461) or www.montclair.edu/pages/financialaid.
-Some of your aid may need to be returned.
-Any balance that results from a reduction in aid is the responsibility of the student.
+Students that drop/ withdraw and have received financial aid may have their aid returned to the appropriate agency.

-Room and Board Adjustments:
+Room and Board Adjustments